IsaacHager/ECE230_LATCHES/README.md

-# Number Theory: Addition
+# Number Theory: Subtraction

-In this lab you've learned the basics of number theory as it relates to addition.
+In this lab you've learned the basics of number theory as it relates to subtraction.

 ## Rubric